nwlandry/nwlandry.github.io/index.md

 * **September 2021**: Joint work with [Juan G. Restrepo](https://www.colorado.edu/amath/restrepo) was posted on [ArXiv](https://arxiv.org/abs/2109.01099).
 * **August 2021**: I became a PhD candidate in Applied Mathematics after passing my comprehensive exam.
 * **July 2021**: I gave a talk at Networks 2021 on joint work with [jimi adams](https://jimiadams.github.io/).
-* **June 2021**: I gave a talk at TopoNets 2021 (a satellite conference of Networks 2021) on how community structure in hypergraphs can allow polarization to occur.
-* **June 2021**: Sole-authored work was posted on [ArXiv](https://arxiv.org/abs/2106.10384).
-* **May 2021**: I gave a talk at the SIAM Dynamical Systems Conference on joint work with Juan Restrepo.
-* **May 2021**: I am working as a PhD intern at Pacific Northwest National Laboratory.